 Throughout history, emerging technologies have typically experienced exponential growth before the introduction of safety standards.
 Those standards tend to be based on difficult lessons learned.
 For example, building skyscrapers with little regard for worker safety prior to OSHA or automobiles before airbags, anti-lock brakes and speed limits.

 This data can be incredibly helpful.
 It can enable organizations to better understand who you are as a consumer: your likes, preferences, dislikes, and the types of products you have higher propensity to buy.
 So, in general, this data can help create a better experience with the brands that you interact with daily.
 However, the yin to the yang of this scenario is that organizations have deep information relating to you as a person.
-Information which is at risk of hacking or could be used for manipulation, theft, fraud, or other criminal behavior.

 To deal with these challenges, varying industries have taken steps to clearly outline how data should be protected in terms of privacy and security; interrelated but not synonymous topics.

 Examples of data security measures include PCI Compliance in the credit card industry, or Data Security Levels used to classify information and associated steps in business, government, or education-based entities.

 In the area of privacy, government entities have instituted measures in an attempt to give people more control over their data, which includes laws like GDPR (General Data Protection Regulation in the EU) or CCPA (California Consumer Privacy Act).